Till We Have Faces

 In this powerful memory play by Ireland’s most accomplished playwright, we are transported to rural Donegal and the home of the five Mundy sisters, struggling desperately to adapt to a world careening wildly beyond their ability to change it.Buy Tickets Now

 from Stories by Kurt Vonnegut Jr.

 From the stage of the North Crawford Mask and Wig Club (“the finest community theatre in central Connecticut”) come three early comic masterpieces about love, “pure and complicated”, adapted from the wry wit of the great comic novelist.
-A smart comedy for the whole family.
+Click here for Tickets.